toriwasa/clline-python-sample/memory-bank/techContext.md

 - Private functions for internal layer use only

 ### DataFrame Class Standards
-- Use _df for private DataFrame attributes
+- ✅ Use _df for private DataFrame attributes (UserActionDataFrame)
-- Implement schema validation in constructors
+- ✅ Implement schema validation in constructors (with StructType schema)
-- Provide DataFrame access through properties
+- ✅ Provide DataFrame access through properties (df property)
-- Include class documentation with field descriptions
+- ✅ Include class documentation with field descriptions
-- Calculable values exposed as properties
+- ✅ Schema definition with StructField types:
+  - IntegerType for numeric IDs
+  - StringType for text fields
+  - TimestampType for datetime fields

 ## Dependencies